 Why is this exciting?
 Studies have found that people with advanced lung cancer who test positive for the ALK mutation, have a response rate of over 50%, with progression-free survival of 7 to 10 months.
 This may not sound terribly earth-shattering, but it's important to note that the people studied had already had traditional chemotherapy for lung cancer.
 Further chemotherapy only provides around 3 months of progression-free survival on average, with a response rate of 10%.

 Unfortunately, resistance to the drug develops for almost everyone after some time.
 But new drugs are being studied in clinical trials for people with the EML4-ALK fusion gene for those who become resistant.
+In March of 2014 another drug targeting the ALK mutation, Zykadia (ceritinib) received FDA approval as a breakthough therapy.
+Initial studies with Zykadia have found that roughly half of people with the fusion gene respond, including many of those who have been previously treated with Xalkori but developed resistance.

 This mutation is only present in 5% or less of people with lung cancer.
 It's often found in younger people, women, people of East Asian ethnicity, and those who have never smoked or smoked lightly.
 And it's almost always found only in people with the type of non-small cell lung cancer known as lung adenocarcinoma.